elemel/blog/2018/08/30/README.md

 It wasn't that complex,
 but I had still painted myself into a corner by sampling the distance field in a fixed grid.
-When I started thinking about how to stitch smaller chunks to larger ones, the fixed grid started feeling like a sticky web.
+When I started thinking about how to stitch smaller chunks to larger ones, the fixed grid started to feel like a sticky web.

 So I threw out most of the code and implemented something more brute force.
 I also threw out submeshes,